linnealindstrom/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% docs bingeflix_table_events %}
 This table contains information about the behavioral events of users while they interact with the Bingeflix platform.
 It includes events such as logins, logouts, videos watched, and CTA/button clicks.
 {% enddocs %}

+{% docs bingeflix_table_fct_events %}
+This table contains information about the behavioral events of users while they interact with the Bingeflix platform.
+It includes events such as logins, logouts, videos watched, and CTA/button clicks.
+{% enddocs %}